Our customers have been hired by:

 - Dozens of Specific Job Skills

 Can't come up with bullet points that tie your volunteer work to the job offer?
-Put it in "Additional Activities."
+Put it as additional resume information in "Additional Activities."

 Here's a sample of adding unrelated volunteer experience to a resume: